Ashmin-Bhujel/backend-2025/checkpoints/README.md

 ## Connecting to database (MongoDB)

-The goal is to connect to the database using mongoose.
+The goal was to connect to the database using mongoose.

 - [x] Create `db/` directory inside the `src/` directory.